-Creating a WebSphere Commerce instance
+Creating an WebSphere Commerce instance

 After you install all the necessary software, you can create a WebSphere Commerce instance.